 A full range of family planning services, including emergency contraception, is available.
 You may ask your doctor or nurse for advice at any surgery.

-If you have done a positive pregnancy test you should make an appointment to see your Midwife or GP before you are 10 weeks pregnant.
+If you have done a positive pregnancy test you should make an appointment to see the Midwife before you are 10 weeks pregnant.

 To see your Midwife you should phone Forth Valley Royal Hospital Maternity Unit Monday-Friday 8.30-12.00 on 01324 567146 or email email@example.com and ask for a booking appointment with the Midwife.

 An antenatal clinic is held at Dunblane Medical Practice every Wednesday afternoon.
 This is run by the midwife.

 The Health Visiting Baby Clinic is held on the 1st Thursday of every month by appointment only.
 Parents/Carers can access the Health Visitors Monday - Friday.
 If you would like to speak to one of the Health Visiting team, please phone Susan, Christina or Kirsty on 01786 825358.

 By Appointment.
 It is important that your children are fully immunised against all the childhood diseases.
 Recall of children for immunisation is routinely done by the Practice Nurses.
 Those who are overdue may be sent reminders

 It is recommended that everyone between the ages of 45-75 who do not regularly attend for medical treatment or screening have a BP check every 5 years.
 For patients over 75 years it is recommended they have a BP check every year.
 Please ask for a “BP Check” appointment with either of the Healthcare Assistants.

 The practice undertakes minor operations to help save long waits for hospital treatment.
 See your doctor first to discuss whether the operation is necessary.
 We also run a fortnightly clinic for the removal of warts.